ente-io/ente/docs/docs/self-hosting/guides/db-migration.md

 plaintext backup.

-Assuming your cluster is already running, and you are in the `ente/server` directiory, you can run the following (this command uses the default credentials, you'll need to change these to match your setup):
+Assuming your cluster is already running, and you are in the `ente/server` directory, you can run the following (this command uses the default credentials, you'll need to change these to match your setup):

 ```sh
 docker compose exec postgres env PGPASSWORD=pgpass PGUSER=pguser PG_DB=ente_db pg_dumpall >pg12.backup.sql